 I thought I would write a bit about why dive computers are important to breath hold sports.
-When we get the chance to explain to people it really makes a huge difference to peoples diving.
-Hope you get some good tips from this.
+It really makes a huge difference to people's diving.
+I hope you get some good tips from this.

 The one thing every Spearo and Freediver needs is a Freedive dive computer, so tell me why?

-So unless you know a little on breath hold training a Freedive computer probably means “nothing” to you, or “nah waste of time” “I don’t need it”, or maybe “I have a watch I can tell the time already”.
-The reality is, once you know a little bit about the way the body works when holding your breath, they are invaluable.
+So unless you know a little on breath-hold training, a Freedive computer probably means “nothing” to you, or “nah, waste of time”, “I don’t need it”, or maybe “I have a watch, I can tell the time already”.
+The reality is, once you know a little bit about the way your body works when holding your breath, they are invaluable.

-Surface intervals are the key thing to help your body lower your co2 levels, and this happens naturally while you are on the surface breathing.
+Surface intervals are the key thing to help your body lower your CO2 levels.
+This happens naturally while you are on the surface breathing.
 Your Freedive watch shows your surface intervals in big clear numbers while on the surface.
-Most importantly, the longer the surface interval the lower the co2 you will have in your body.
+Most importantly, the longer the surface interval, the lower the amount of CO2 you will have in your body.

-Now for some breath hold training, however, this is a guide only although we have found this to be good practice.
-A minimum surface interval should be double your dive time - therefore if your dive time is 60 seconds (1 minute) you surface interval time should be 120 seconds (2 minutes) It is impossible to count this accurately (many have tried) but a quick glance at your wrist will clearly tell you this valuable and necessary information.
-Even if you have doubled your surface time and you still don’t feel like diving “don’t”.
+Keep in mind that this is a guide only, although we have found this to be good practice.
+A minimum surface interval should be double your dive time - therefore if your dive time is 60 seconds (1 minute) your surface interval time should be 120 seconds (2 minutes).
+It is impossible to count this accurately (many have tried), but a quick glance at your wrist will clearly tell you this valuable and necessary information.
+Even if you have doubled your surface time and you still don’t feel like diving - don’t.
 Wait longer.
 Recognise that your body is not yet ready.
 Some of the deeper dives or longer bottom times require longer surface intervals.
-You may triple your surface time or wait longer on those longer deeper dives.
-The longer the surface time the more time your body has to reduce the co2 in your system.
+You may triple your surface time or wait longer before those longer, deeper dives.
+The longer the surface time, the more time your body has to reduce the CO2 in your system.

 Dive time for recreational use

-Your watch will count your dive time, let’s say you just did a 90 second dive, do not use this time and think “I will stay down on your next dive for the same time”.
-Make sure you listen to your body and if you feel like coming up for a breath of air before this time, do so.
+Your watch will count your dive time.
+Let’s say you just did a 90-second dive, do not use this time and think “I will stay down on my next dive for the same time”.
+Make sure you listen to your body, and if you feel like coming up for a breath of air before this time, do so.
 You’ll probably find it will be close to the previous time anyway.
 Never stay down by forcing yourself just because your Freedive watch said you had a good dive previously.

 Dive time in relation to depth

-Here are some other great features that your Freedive watch offers:
+Some other great features your Freedive watch offers

 There we have it.
-A simple explanation on why a Freedive watch and a couple of simple features can help make some big and safer changes to your diving.
-It is without a doubt that having a watch, some basic techniques and using good intuitive choices, takes the guess work out of your diving, inevitably creating a more relaxed, fun and safer dive.
+A simple explanation on why you should use a Freedive watch and a couple of simple features can help make some big changes to your diving safety.
+It is without a doubt that having a watch, some basic techniques, and making good choices, takes the guesswork out of your diving, inevitably creating a more relaxed, fun, and safer dive.